Federal Satisfactory Academic Progress Policy (SAP)

 - PACE deficiency may be made up with credits earned at Shippensburg or another approved university (see your academic advisor).

 - It is the student's responsibility to notify the Financial Aid Office once grades have been transferred from another institution.
 We cannot adjust financial aid awards until the credits appear on your transcript at Shippensburg.
-You will need to contact the Dean of your particular school to have your grades reviewed and entered onto your Shippensburg transcript.
+You will need to contact the Dean of your school to have your grades reviewed and entered onto your Shippensburg transcript.

 - If extenuating circumstances exist, the student may file an appeal, and if the appeal is granted, may have federal funding reinstated.